 Ethnic and racial diversity in medical school student bodies is essential to solving the health care disparity crisis in the United States.
 Despite the national imperative to increase participation of under-represented groups in medicine (URiM), students from disenfranchised demographics make up a small fraction of medical school graduates.
 Only 6% of graduates in 2015 were Black or African American, and 5% were Hispanic/LatinX; in 1974, these figures were almost identical.

 To tackle this issue, we created PrIMES (Program for Individualized Mentorship Education Solutions), a longitudinal, targeted, near-peer mentorship system, designed by cross-referencing American Association of Medical Colleges (AAMC) benchmarks with quantitative analyses of focus groups involving URiM students.
 The program pairs college students from underrepresented demographics who are interested in medicine with current medical students.
 Together, the duos progress through a comprehensive curriculum, using novel tracking tools to assess and record mastery of targeted objectives along the way.

-Though only in a pilot iteration, the first cohort has already made significant improvements in their readiness for successful medical school application and matriculation.
+PrIMES has made significant improvements in URM readiness for successful medical school application and matriculation and is now recruiting for its 2020-2021 Mentor-Mentee Cohort.
 Going forward, we hope to expand the program nationally to peer institutions, such that all students can have equal opportunity to pursue a medical education, regardless of their racial or ethnic background.
-For more information, please contact email@example.com